breecummins/dsgrn_net_gen/README.md

 # Troubleshooting

 During the search process, there are running summary statements printed to standard output showing the current state of the search.
-The output `Accepted networks : # networks` tells the user how many networks have been accepted into the perturbations list so far.
+The output `Accepted: # networks` tells the user how many networks have been accepted so far.
 The other messages can help a user figure out what is happening if not enough networks are being produced.
 The warnings include

 ```
-    Aborted networks : # networks
+    Aborted: # networks
-    Too many parameters : # networks
+    Too many params: # networks
-    Network spec not computable : # networks
+    Not computable: # networks
 ```

-`Aborted networks` are those networks for which there are not enough nodes and/or edges left to satisfy the number of requested operations.
-In particular, `nodefile` or `edgefile` may have too few entries, the empty graph may have been produced and further removals are requested, or the complete graph may have been produced and further additions are requested. `Too many parameters` means the networks were rejected because the number of DSGRN parameters exceeded `maxparams`. `Network spec not computable` means that the network cannot be computed by DSGRN.
+`Aborted` networks are those networks for which there are not enough nodes and/or edges left to satisfy the number of requested operations.
+In particular, `nodefile` or `edgefile` may have too few entries, the empty graph may have been produced and further removals are requested, or the complete graph may have been produced and further additions are requested. `Too many params` means the networks were rejected because the number of DSGRN parameters exceeded `maxparams` as specified in the parameter .json file. `Not computable` means that the network cannot be computed by DSGRN.
 This means that there are too many in-edges at some node, too many out-edges at some node, or (as of this writing) 0 out-edges at some node.
 DSGRN is limited to a certain number of in- and out-edges.
 At the time of this writing, 5 in-edges or 5 out-edges is likely too many (although not always).

 In addition, there are specific warnings for each filter in `filters`, and these are self-explanatory if a user understands the `filters` they specify.
 At the time of this writing, the filter messages include
  ```
- Not connected : # networks
+ Not connected: # networks
- Not strongly connected : # networks
+ Not strongly connected: # networks
- Not feed-forward : # networks
+ Not feed-forward: # networks
- Number of out-edges not in range : # networks
+ Out-edges not in range: # networks
- Number of in-edges not in range : # networks
+ In-edges not in range: # networks
  ```